Site icon Circuit Ideas for You

 Simple Wireless Power Transmission Circuit

-Wireless power is not a new idea long time ago even Nikola Tesla try this!
+Wireless power is not new idea, but long time ago even Nikola Tesla tried this!

 What is a Wireless Power Transmission Circuit: